KasparMatas/YourButler/README.md

 * [Base discordjs guide](https://discordjs.guide/)
 * [Base discordjs commando guide](https://discordjs.guide/commando/) OR [Similar custom discordjs commando guide](https://dragonfire535.gitbooks.io/discord-js-commando-beginners-guide/content/getting-started.html)

-Both of the libraries have good documentation available [here](https://discord.js.org/#/docs/main/stable/general/welcome)
+Both of the libraries have good documentation available [here](https://discord.js.org/#/docs/main/stable/general/welcome).

+### How to run
+Step by step instructions to run the bot can be seen in the [Wiki](https://github.com/KasparMatas/YourButler/wiki)!

 The bot is run using **node.js** - also deals with the dependencies specified in *package.json*.
-The GitHub token should be stored in a *.env* file which use is described [here](https://github.com/AnIdiotsGuide/discordjs-bot-guide/blob/master/other-guides/env-files.md)
+The GitHub token should be stored in a *.env* file which use is described [here](https://github.com/AnIdiotsGuide/discordjs-bot-guide/blob/master/other-guides/env-files.md).

-To get inspiration the existing code and commits can be looked at (and the workflow to follow!) or other open source projects can be found on the [interwebs](https://github.com/topics/discord-js-commando)

 ### SQLite usage